 Negative thinking processes can affect your cognitive development and may make you more vulnerable to psychological disorders.
 Many cognitive psychology studies have explored the connection between cognitive distortions and depression and found that they are related.

-Scientists are researching links between poor cognitive function and the risk of Alzheimer’s disease in later life.
-Along with other risk factors for Mild Cognitive Impairment (MCI), a possible forerunner to Alzheimer’s, high perceived stress and poor coping abilities may also be closely related to a decrease in healthy cognitive functions.
+Scientists are researching links between poor mental function and the risk of Alzheimer’s disease in later life.
+Along with other risk factors for Mild Cognitive Impairment (MCI), a possible forerunner to Alzheimer’s, high perceived stress and poor coping abilities may also be closely related to a decrease in healthy mental functions.

 “It’s All Or Nothing”

-All-or-nothing thinking may go by many names in cognitive psychology, including polarized and black-and-white thinking.
+All-or-nothing thinking may go by many names in psychology.
+These usually include polarized and black-and-white thinking.

 When you have this thought pattern, you may see everything in extremes.
 Rather than recognizing that different situations and events are variable, you may perceive things as either one side of a spectrum or the other, with no room for a middle ground or "gray area."
 For example, you might see something as all "good" or all "bad."